kaicoleridge/kaicoleridge/README.md

 ![Hi there I'm, KAI COLERIDGE](https://user-images.githubusercontent.com/51129378/155043466-355174b8-1239-446c-9baa-b030f3825fe7.png)

 ## 👋🏻 Hi there I'm, Kai
+I'm a self-taught iOS & Web Developer from the UK, alongside studying for my degree in Software Engineering.
+I spend a lot of my time building stuff and learning new stuff.
+Find out more about me with the links below.

  📱 I build iOS apps / Web Apps
  🖥️ I'm currently studying a Bachelors in Software Engineering
  🤖 I have a passion for Robotics/Drones/VR